 More and more people walk the Camino de Santiago/Way of St James to the Apostle’s tomb in the Cathedral of Santiago de Compostela in Spain every year.
-Movies like The Way, Looking For Infinity and I’ll Push You have done their bit in increasing its popularity among the big pilgrimages around the world.
+Movies like The Way, Looking For Infinity, and I’ll Push You have done their bit in increasing their popularity among the prominent pilgrimages worldwide.
 And you certainly don’t have to be religious to benefit from the experience.

-No matter what route, most pilgrims seem to walk on average 25 to 30 kilometres (15 to 19 miles) a day.
+No matter what route, most pilgrims walk 25 to 30 kilometres (15 to 19 miles) daily.
 But what if you don’t want to walk that much?
 Or if you’ve got an injury/are older and can’t?
 That question bugged us before our first Camino, and we’ve got good news: You can walk the Camino at your own pace.
-In today’s article, we share with you how we did the Camino Portuguese / Portuguese Way (in April 2019), averaging just over 10km (6 miles) of walking a day, and how you can do it too.
+In today’s article, we share how we did the Camino Portuguese / Portuguese Way, averaging just over 11 kilometres (just under 7 miles) of walking a day, and how you can do it too.

 Consider your needs and be prepared to make adjustments

-Paul and I were on either side of 50, and we are generally fit and healthy.
-However, due to a running accident in August 2018, Paul had to have spinal surgery in mid-December 2018.
+We are generally fit and healthy.
+However, due to a running accident, Paul had to have spinal surgery only 3 1/2 months before our first Camino.

-When we were about to embark on our first Camino, he was still recovering.
+He was still recovering when we were about to embark on our Camino.
 So, we decided to make the following adjustments:

 - for me to carry the majority of our stuff.

-We reduced our carry-on travel packs down to a minimum and sent Paul’s travel pack (with anything we didn’t need) from our starting point straight to Santiago de Compostela.
-I walked with my usual travel pack, which ended up weighing 9 kilograms /20 pounds (about the same weight I carry normally).
-Paul walked with our usual daypack, carrying one of our laptops, a sleeping bag, and our snacks and water bottle (all weighing in at 3 kilograms /6.5 pounds).
+We reduced our carry-on travel packs to a minimum and sent Paul’s travel pack (with anything we didn’t need) from our starting point to Santiago de Compostela.
+I walked with my usual travel pack, which weighed 9 kilograms / 20 pounds (about the same weight I typically carry).
+Paul walked with our usual daypack, carrying a few personal items, snacks, and a water bottle (weighing 3 kilograms / 6.5 pounds).

 Tip #1: Don’t feel pressured by what others do.
 It’s YOUR Camino.
 Listen to your body.